 - Visit/interview existing businesses to gauge specific business needs and general business climate.

 - Respond to local business needs and serve as a business community liaison with County.

 - Provide local entrepreneurs with guidance and resources for their start-up ventures.

 - Provide training resources/information to small businesses and start-up ventures.

-- Provide marketing support for the Dominion Resources Innovation Center.
+- Provide marketing support for the Dominion Energy Innovation Center, formerly known as the Dominion Resources Innovation Center.

 Recruit/Relocate Out-Of-Town Businesses

 - Respond to commercial prospect inquiries whether sourced in house or via regional partners.

 - Expand the County supply of available commercial and industrial sites and buildings.